 Experts tell us that there is a global obesity epidemic and, troublingly, our children are also at risk.
 The World Health Organization (WHO) reports that obesity is one of the world's most neglected public health problems, and it affects both adults and children alike, in both developed and developing countries.
 In 2016, the WHO's records showed that more than 1.9 billion adults 18 and older were overweight.
 Of these, over 650 million were obese, and approximately 41 million children under the age of 5 were overweight or obese in 2016.

-As for Canada, self-reported estimates show just over half of Canadians are either overweight or obese.
-The U.S. Centers for Disease Control and Prevention reports that 13% of Canadian children and adolescents (age 3 to 19) are obese, a proportion that has almost tripled since the late 70s.
+As for Canada, self-reported estimates show that just over half of Canadians are either overweight or obese.
+The U.S. Centers for Disease Control and Prevention reports that 13% of Canadian children and adolescents (ages 3 to 19) are obese, a proportion that has almost tripled since the late 70s.

 Why do childhood obesity rates cause alarm in the medical community?
 One of the major concerns is that obese children may grow into obese adults who will then arrive at an increased risk for diabetes, heart disease, high blood pressure, stroke, and other chronic conditions.
 Officials believe that with such a large segment of the population facing increased risks of developing these conditions, the threat to public health is becoming serious.